Aizaz Ahmad Chaudhry: Career

 He served as the spokesperson of the foreign ministry of Pakistan from March 2013 until December 2013.

 In December 2013, while he was working as the Acting Foreign Secretary, he was promoted to Grade 22.
 He served as the foreign secretary of Pakistan from 18 December 2013 until February 2017.

-In February 2017, he was appointed as the Ambassador of Pakistan to the United States.
+In February 2017, he was appointed the Ambassador of Pakistan to the United States.